In his hand are the deep places of the earth. The heights of the mountains are also his. Psalm 95:4

 she will be delivered into the hand of the people of the north.”

-25 The Lord of Hosts, the God of Israel, says: “I will punish Amon of No, and Pharaoh, and Egypt, with her gods, and her kings; even Pharaoh, and those who trust in him.
+25 The Lord of Hosts, the God of Israel, says.
+“I will punish Amon of No, and Pharaoh, and Egypt, with her gods, and her kings, along with Pharaoh and those who trust in him.
 26 I will deliver them into the hand of those who seek their lives, and into the hand of Nebuchadnezzar king of Babylon, and into the hand of his servants.
 Afterwards it will be inhabited, as in the days of old,” says the Lord.

-27 “But don’t you be afraid, Jacob my servant.
+27 “But you, do not be afraid, Jacob my servant.

 for I will save you from afar,

 and your offspring from the land of their captivity.

 and will be quiet and at ease.

 No one will make him afraid.